 - Art Fine Art

 - Art Photography

 - Art Textiles Design

 - Computer Science

 - Design Technology: Product Design

 - Drama

-- English as a Second Language (for pupils whose first language is not English)

 - French

 - Geography

 - History

 - Music

 - PE

 - Spanish

-\ Pupils have all started the Combined Science course in Year 9 and will continue with this in Year 10.
-The most appropriate route will be selected for pupils at the beginning of Year 11, based on ability; this usually corresponds to Set 1 taking the Separate Sciences route, which will result in three Science GCSE grades, rather than two.
+\ Pupils have all started the combined science course in Year 9 and will continue with this in Year 10.
+The most appropriate route will be selected for pupils at the beginning of Year 11, based on ability; this usually corresponds to set 1 taking the separate sciences route, which will result in three science GCSE grades, rather than two.

-High achieving pupils in Set 1 Mathematics may have the opportunity to take GCSE Further Mathematics as an additional qualification.
+High achieving pupils in set 1 mathematics may have the opportunity to take GCSE further mathematics as an additional qualification.

 For certain pupils there may be an opportunity to study three option subjects, rather than four.
-The extra time will be used for additional lessons in Maths and/or English.
+The extra time will be used for additional lessons in maths and/or English.
 Please choose this option when completing the online form and we will try and accommodate your request.